 As the third wave of AI develops further, it’s even possible that intelligent systems will be able to use this kind of contextual modelling to abstract and build upon data in a way that current AI systems can’t.

 So what could the third wave of AI look like in reality and what kinds of impacts could it have on our everyday lives?

-In theory, when machines are able to learn in this way it will open up opportunities in a ton of areas out of reach by the AI we currently have.
+In theory, when machines are able to learn in this way it will open up opportunities in many areas currently out of reach by present AI.

 This could be anything from contextually based (and therefore extremely natural sounding) language applications, AI researchers and workers that never get tired, and almost certainly countless consumer-facing and industrial uses that will make the smart machines of today seem pretty dumb.

 Put simply: when we reach the third wave of AI, machine intelligence is going to feel noticeably more intelligent.

 Looking Further Ahead: The Fourth Wave of AI

 So what happens when we reach the end of the third wave of AI and the machines around us have mastered the art of contextual learning, adaptation, and self improvement?